RosenYordanov2003/EcommerceApp/README.md

        # Admin Dashboard
        - Admin Dashboard represents a page with statistics about app income with all orders.
        - Admin user can select particular month or a day and can see income for that mont/day
+       - Admin Dashboard is updating dynamically using SignalR.
+When someone make an order, the dashboard will be automatically updated.

        ![image](https://github.com/RosenYordanov2003/EcommerceApp/assets/107473016/fcf54599-f668-489d-918b-bfa874516fe4)